slic3r/Slic3r-Manual/src/expert-mode/fighting-ooze.md

     and between, islands.
 This has a negative impact on both G-code generation and print times.

--   `Randomize starting points` (Layers and perimeters - Vertical shells) - As the extruder moves up to the start of the next layer any ooze can result in blobs.
-If the same start point is used for every layer then a seam can form the length of the object.
-This setting will move the start point to a difference location for each layer.
+-   `Seam position` (Layers and perimeters - Vertical shells) - This setting determines the start point of perimeter loops, and thus the position of the potentially visible vertical seam on the side of the object.
+The available options are:
+    * `Random` - This will choose a different point for each layer, thus making the seam less noticeable.
+    * `Nearest` - This will try to choose a concave non-overhang vertex so that the seam is hidden in the inside of the concave angle.
+        If no concave non-overhang vertices are available, it will choose a convex non-overhang vertex.
+If none are available, it will choose a non-overhang vertex.
+The choice among the candidates is operated so that the start point is the nearest to the previous extruder position.
+So this option will optimize for short travels.
+    * `Aligned` - This will use the same logic as `Nearest` for finding the candidates, but it will choose the one that is nearest to the start point of the previous layer.
+This will ensure the seam is mostly aligned throughout the whole object.

 See also section : Sequential Printing for another technique which can minimise strings forming between